cheomanigua/godotdoc/content/docs/node_vs_scene.md

 #### Node

-A node is a built in component or custom component (saved scene) with certain functionality.
+A node is a built in component or custom component (saved scene) with certain properties and functionality.
 Nodes are added to a tree containing other nodes.

 #### Scene